nus-cs2103-AY2425S1/tp/docs/UserGuide.md

   > Assignment IDs are compared numerically. `0001` is treated the same as `1`.

 - The `PROJECT_ID` must belong to an existing project.
-- The `EMPLOYEE_ID` must belong to an existing person.
+- The `EMPLOYEE_ID` must belong to an existing employee.
 - There must not be an existing assignment with the same `PROJECT_ID` and `EMPLOYEE_ID`.

 Examples: